-FEE FOR CLEARANCE THROUGH THE CUSTOMS.
+Article 8. - FEE FOR CLEARANCE THROUGH THE CUSTOMS.

-The Postal Administration of Yugoslavia may collect, in respect of delivery to the Customs and clearance through the Customs, or in respect of delivery to the Customs only, a fee not exceeding 50 centimes per parcel or such other charge as international conventions subsequent to the London Agreement of 1929 shall fix.
+The Postal Administration of the Countries of the Levant under French Mandate may collect, in respect of delivery to the Customs and clearance through the Customs, or in respect of delivery to the Customs only, a fee not exceeding 50 centimes per parcel or such other charge as international conventions subsequent to the Cairo Agreement of 1934 shall fix.
 The Postal Administration of the United Kingdom may collect such fee as it may from time to time fix for similar services in its parcel post relations with other countries generally.